 What are other structures?

 Other structures coverage is the policy on your home insurance that covers the things that are your property but are not attached to your main house.
-If ever that these detached parts of your property are damaged due to a qualified cause, the other structure coverage of your policy will cover them.
+If ever these detached parts of your property are damaged due to a qualified cause, the other structure coverage of your policy will cover them.
 Here are the usually covered structures:

 - Storage house